Milky Way: Intergalactic neighborhood

 In January 2006, researchers reported that the heretofore unexplained warp in the disk of the Milky Way has now been mapped and found to be a ripple or vibration set up by the Large and Small Magellanic Clouds as they orbit the Milky Way, causing vibrations when they pass through its edges.
-Previously, these two galaxies, at around 2% of the mass of the Milky Way, were considered too small to influence the Milky Way.
+Previously, these two galaxies, which together account for about 2% of the Milky Way's mass, were considered too small to influence the Milky Way.
 However, in a computer model, the movement of these two galaxies creates a dark matter wake that amplifies their influence on the larger Milky Way.

 Current measurements suggest the Andromeda Galaxy is approaching the Milky Way at 100 to 140 km/s.
 In 4.3 billion years, there may be an Andromeda–Milky Way collision, depending on the importance of unknown lateral components to the galaxies' relative motion.
 If they collide, the chance of individual stars colliding with each other is extremely low, but instead the two galaxies will merge to form a single elliptical galaxy or perhaps a large disk galaxy over the course of about six billion years.